Nancy-Muthinzi/ip2-instagram/README.md

 ## Setup/Installation Requirements

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Here's a link to the deployed site on Heroku - https://nanciekathini-instagram.herokuapp.com/
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:

 - go to my repo on github and clone it - https://github.com/Nancy-Muthinzi/ip2-instagram.git
 - create a folder on your computer, create and activate a virtual environment
 - download django and install all the necessary requirements to be able to run the app
 - finally do a ./manage.py runserver to be able to run it on your browser

+Here's a link to the deployed site on Heroku - https://nanciekathini-instagram.herokuapp.com/

 ### Technologies used